-Each non-employee director is entitled to an annual cash retainer of \$30,000 for serving on our board of directors.
+Each non-employee director receives an annual cash retainer of \$30,000 for serving on our Board of Directors.
 The retainer is payable in arrears in equal quarterly installments, subject to such director's continued service on the last day of the preceding quarter and prorated as necessary to reflect service commencement or termination during the quarter.
-In addition, each non-employee director shall receive the following amount for each regular meeting of the board attended: (i) \$2,500 if attendance is in person or (ii) \$500 if attendance is through remote means (e.g., attending by telephone); provided, however, that the total meeting fees may not exceed \$10,000 per calendar year.
+In addition, each non-employee director shall receive the following amount for each regular meeting of the Board attended: (i) \$2,500 if attendance is in person or (ii) \$500 if attendance is through remote means (e.g., attending by telephone); provided, however, that the total meeting fees may not exceed \$10,000 per calendar year.

-The chair and non-chair members of the board's three standing committees are entitled to the following additional annual cash fees (payable quarterly in arrears and prorated for partial service in a quarter):
+The chair and non-chair members of the Board's three standing committees are entitled to the following additional annual cash fees (payable quarterly in arrears and prorated for partial service in a quarter):